mrtn3000/tiktok-audit/Blog/_pages/repositories.md

 layout: page
 permalink: /code/
 title: code
-description: In this repository you'll find some of the code we've developed to look into TikTok.
+description: In these repository you'll find some of the code we've developed to look into TikTok.
+We can't publish everything to not risk our analysis, but if you are interested in learning more, please get in contact.
 nav: true
 nav_order: 3
 ---